 - Recruitment and Selection Code of Practice

 - Pay Policy

 - Dignity at Work Policy (which sets out how we aim to prevent and deal with harassment)

 - Leave of Absence Policy

-- Family Leave Policy

 - Flexible Working Policy

 - Managing Sickness Absence Policy and Procedure

 - Redundancy Procedure

-All employment policies and procedures are available from the Academy office.
+All employment policies and procedures are available from the schools' offices and electronically via the schools' websites.

-6 Publicising the policy
+6 Publicising the Policy

-All prospective job applicants will receive a copy of this policy with the application form for the vacancy.
-All staff will have access to this policy in their Academy.
+All prospective job applicants will receive a copy of this policy with the application form for the vacancy and all current staff will have access to this policy.